Still no IRS stimulus check? The latest timeline, recent tax filers, SS, VA, and plus-up payments

 Good news if you’re one of the millions of Americans who is still waiting for an Economic Impact Payment more than a month after the American Rescue Plan Act was passed.
-The Internal Revenue Service said yesterday it has distributed another 2 million payments, totaling about $3.4 billion.
+The Internal Revenue Service (IRS) said yesterday it has distributed another 2 million payments, totaling about $3.4 billion.

 This is the fifth large batch of stimulus checks to be distributed since they were authorized in early March.
 Here’s who is due to receive them:

-- Veterans Affairs beneficiaries: About 320,000 VA recipients who don’t normally file a tax return are in this batch.
+- Veterans Affairs (VA) beneficiaries: About 320,000 VA recipients who don’t normally file a tax return are in this batch.

 - Recent filers: If the IRS didn’t have enough information about you, but you recently filed a tax return, you could be in this new batch.